 We've built the world's most comprehensive career test.
 Our questionnaire measures over 180 traits to match you against 500+ careers.
-Our mission is to help you find your calling in life.Take the Sokanu Career Test
+Our mission is to help you find your calling in life.Take the career test

 Would you make a good commercial fisherman?
 Sokanu's free assessment reveals your exact compatibility with this career, your strengths, and any unique areas of interest.

-Other fishermen work in shallow water on small boats that often have a crew of only one or two members.
-They might put nets across the mouths of rivers or inlets or pots and traps for fish or shellfish, such as lobsters and crabs, or use dredges to gather other shellfish, such as oysters and scallops.
+Other commercial fishermen work in shallow water on small boats that often have a crew of only one or two members.
+They might put nets across the mouths of rivers or inlets, or pots and traps for fish or shellfish, such as lobsters and crabs, or use dredges to gather other shellfish, such as oysters and scallops.
 A small portion of commercial fishing requires diving with diving suits or scuba gear.
 These divers use spears to catch fish and nets to gather shellfish, sea urchins, abalone, and sponges.
-Some fishers harvest marine vegetation rather than fish.
+Some fishermen harvest marine vegetation rather than fish.
 They use rakes and hoes to gather Irish moss and kelp.
-Although most fishers work in commercial fishing, some in this occupation use their expertise in sport or recreational fishing.
+Although most fishermen work in commercial fishing, some in this occupation use their expertise in sport or recreational fishing.